Richard Hygons

 Richard Hygons (also Higons, Huchons, Hugo; c.
 1435 – c.
-1509) was an English composer of the early Renaissance.
+1509) was an English composer of the early Renaissance and early proponent of the English votive style.
 While only two compositions of this late 15th-century composer have survived, one of them, a five-voice setting of the Salve Regina Marian antiphon, has attracted interest from musicologists because of its close relationship to music being written at the same time on the continent, as well as its high level of workmanship.

 Life

 Hygons seems to have spent his entire career at Wells Cathedral; at any rate, no records survive indicating his activities elsewhere.
 He is first mentioned in 1458 as a vicar-choral, and in 1460 he was ordained as an acolyte.
 Between 1461 and 1462 he was one of the five organists that the cathedral employed.
 A document dated 7 December 1479 gives more detail than any other about his duties: he was given a house to use, rent-free, near to the cathedral; he was given an annual salary of a little over 96 shillings; he was to teach all aspects of music to the choristers, and was expected to teach organ to anyone who had the talent.
 His required presence at certain masses, Vespers, and Matins was also given in detail.

 In 1487 he received a substantial raise in annual salary, and became the principal organist of the cathedral.
 By 1507 his health was in decline, and he appointed a deputy (Richard Bramston) to help him carry out some of his duties.
 He was still alive in May 1508, when he hired another assistant, and he died at Wells, probably in 1509.